maxplomer/volt-tutorial/README.md

 ![](localhost.png)

-Create a new git repo:
+Create a new git repo

     $ git init